sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 ## The Local Nobility of Vindale

 The local nobility, if you want to call it that, is that of a collection of people who run the day to day in Vindale proper.
-They don't seem to be bad folk, and do their jobs well, but it seems like something is off with them.
+They don't seem to be bad folk, and do their jobs well, but it seems something is off with them.
 The citizens of Vindale respect them so we have not felt the need to remove them yet, but there might be something deeper we need to understand before we move upon the local “Court”

 These positions mimic the Vampire Courts of old in Vindale but they were elected titles.
 Strange if you ask me, but the people of Vindale are superstitious as it is, something to do with paying heed to the past while moving into a new age.
 While they call themselves Princes and such, their titles are as stable as a drunkard's legs when it comes to holding up to the proper nobility.
 They might as well be pretty titles for children playing a game of nobility.